yuzi-zly/INFUSE/README.md

 Rules are writtern in **first-order logic** style language which contains **seven** formula types.

-For example, a physical law  "*no one can be in two rooms at the same time*" can be writtern as:
+For example, a requirement  "*Subways on the same line should be separated from each other by a certain distance*" can be writtern as:

 ```XML
 <!-- rules.xml -->